Tejaswini-AnalyticsExpert/Supply-Chain-Management/README.md

 ## 1. Item_Level_Year-over-Year Compliance Status

 - Performs a detailed, per-record analysis of all suppliers.
-- Determines the current compliance status based on receipt of the latest **846 Inventory Data**.
+- Determines the current compliance status based on receipt of the latest **846, 852**.
 - Provides overall compliance rates and highlights suppliers who have **stopped sending data**.
-- Steps covered: **1–6** in the notebook, including data loading, parsing, classification, and visualization.

 ---